Collage of three D.C. plates.

 Introduction to Non-Passenger Plates

 In general, non-passenger plates are registration plates (as opposed to sample plates and permits) other than those issued for use on private passenger vehicles.
 Defining and categorizing non-passenger plates can be difficult.
-For example, most DMVs consider personalized (i.e. "vanity") plates regular auto plates whereas plate collectors usually consider them a separate type.
+For example, most DMVs consider personalized (i.e. "vanity") plates regular auto plates whereas plate collectors usually consider them representative of a separate type.

 Letter prefixes returned in the late 1940s and type names were then omitted, making it confusing for today's collector who seeks only passenger car plates.
 Especially during the 1950s through the 1960s, as was the case from 1927 through 1934, the only way to differentiate between plates of various types (including passenger) is to know which letter prefixes were used on the various types.
 Since the mid-1960s the non-passenger status has been evident, at least to the trained eye, in the numbering format or other attributes (such as an embossed year designation for a year in which auto plates were validated with a sticker).
-For those who have a plate with a letter prefix and wish to identify the type, a cross-reference to prefix letters will soon be added to this page.
-Until then, refer to the 1927 section of our pre-1966 page for a brief discussion of prefix letters, many of which are still in use.

 Washington, D.C.
 Types